SoheilBehravesh/BMMB852-FA25/wk12/README.md

 ![alt text](IGV3-1.png)

  At first I thought this part is deleted in the T samples, but since short read machines could read some part of it, the reason that this part is missing might be because this part of the genome of T samples is hard to read by the machines, especially long read machines.
 Am I on the right track or missing something?
-Or the reads from short read machines could be resulted from mismatch? what could be other factors that might play a role? but could be this happen because of the setting of minimap2?
-I mean some noise because of the set up?
+Or the reads from short read machines could be resulted from mismatch? what could be other factors that might play a role?